microsoft/PSRule/docs/scenarios/azure-resources/azure-resources.md

 To validate our Azure resources we need to define some rules.
 Rules are defined by using the `Rule` keyword in a file ending with the `.Rule.ps1` extension.

-So start we are going to define a `storageAccounts.UseHttps` rule, which will validate that Azure Storage resources have a Secure Transfer Required enabled.
+So start we are going to define a `storageAccounts.UseHttps` rule, which will validate that Azure Storage resources have a [Secure Transfer Required][azure-docs-secure-transfer] enabled.

 In the example below: